 Is One Error Worse Than the Other?

 As you’ve seen, the nature of the two types of error, their causes, and the certainty of their rates of occurrence are all very different.

 A common question is whether one type of error is worse than the other?
-Hypothesis tests are designed to be able to control Type I errors while Type II errors are much less defined.
+Statisticians designed hypothesis tests to control Type I errors while Type II errors are much less defined.
 Consequently, many statisticians state that it is better to fail to detect an effect when it exists than it is to conclude an effect exists when it doesn’t.
-That is to say, there is tendency to assume that Type I errors are worse.
+That is to say, there is a tendency to assume that Type I errors are worse.

 However, reality is more complex than that.
 You should carefully consider the consequences of each type of error for your specific test.